kirosc/telegram-hketa/README.md

 ## Introduction

 A [**Telegram**](https://telegram.org) bot to check the Hong Kong public transport's estimated time of arrival.
-Currently support metro and all franchised buses, including
+Currently support metro, LRT and all franchised buses, including
 - MTR(港鐵)
+  - Train
+  - Bus
+  - LRT(輕鐵)
 - Citybus(城巴)
 - New World First Bus(新巴)
 - The Kowloon Motor Bus(九巴)